Failure to Register as a Sex Offender

 Arrested for the Failure to Register as a Sex Offender in Columbus?
 Our Law Firm Can Help

-Over the years, the attorneys at the law firm of Koenig & Owen, LLC, have helped countless Columbus residents fight back against a wide range of criminal charges – from domestic violence to murder.
+Over the years, the attorneys at the law firm of James D. Owen, LLC, have helped countless Columbus residents fight back against a wide range of criminal charges – from domestic violence to murder.
 During that time, we have achieved numerous favorable outcomes for our clients.
 If you would like to have us stand up and defend you against your failure to register charge, all you need to do is give us a call or contact us online.